aleempashaabdul/python_test/README.md

-# python_test
-python practice files
+i am using this folder for keeping my python files and learning project files